Disguise (horse): Racing career

 Disguise was sent to race in England for his two and three-year-old seasons where he was trained by Sam Darling.
 The colt had his most important success at Newmarket Racecourse when he won the 1900 Jockey Club Stakes defeating Diamond Jubilee.
 In the prestigious Epsom Derby, a part of the English Triple Crown series, Diamond Jubilee turned the tables, beating runner-up Simon Dale with Disguise finishing third.
 Diamond Jubilee went on to win that year's Triple Crown.

 Success as a sire

 In 1901, Disguise was returned to the United States to stand at stud at his owner's Castleton Farm.
-Following the death of James R. Keene, son Foxhall Keene sold off the farm's Bloodstock.
+Following the death of James R. Keene, his son Foxhall Keene sold off the farm's Bloodstock.
 Disguise was purchased at the September 1913 Castleton dispersal auction for $5,300 by James W. Corrigan and Price McKinley, owners of Wickliffe Stud, who brought him to stand at their Kingston Farm near Lexington, Kentucky.
 Five years later, the Wickliffe Stud bloodstock would too be sold in a January 15, 1918, dispersal sale.
 Disguise was then bought for $4,200 by John Rosseter to stand at his Rancho Wikiup in California.
 He lived out his life there, dying at age 30 in 1927.